5 things you

-5Finally, make sure that a lawyer with expertise in franchising assists you when setting up your franchise.
-Franchising is a complex area of the law – a generalist lawyer will simply not have the expertise and practical experience required.
-An experienced franchise lawyer will provide two valuable types of advice – (i) what the franchise law requires, and (ii) insight into market practice for comparable franchise systems is in the real world.
+- Franchising is a complex area of the law, and an experienced franchising lawyer will provide two valuable types of advice – (i) what the Code requires and (ii) insight into market practice for comparable franchise systems in the real world.